-Advantages to growing food with an aquaponics system include:
+Advantages to growing food by means of aquaponics include:

-- No harmful chemicals, fertilizers or pesticides are used
+No harmful chemicals, fertilizers or pesticides are required

-- It grows protein in the form of fish, as well as vegetable
+It grows protein in the form of fish simultaneously with vegetables.

-Aquaponics is a sustainable, naturally grown agriculture for the future.
-With an estimated human world population of more than 9 billion people by 2050, experts are predicting water and food scarcity will become more common in the future, making aquaponics a relevant and timely topic to explore.
+Aquaponics is a sustainable, natural method of agriculture for the future.
+With an estimated human world population of more than 9 billion people by 2050, experts are predicting water and food scarcity will become more common, making aquaponics a relevant and timely topic to explore.

 Building STEM Skills through Aquaponics

 Visit our living learning laboratory!
 An aquaponics greenhouse tour is included in most of our field trips.
 Please specify if you and your group want to include this experience in your field trip.

 Aquaponics can be used to explore topics in science, math, history, and social studies: